Pedroavl/simple-log-viewer-plugin/readme.txt

 Tags: erros, logs, debug
 Donate link: https://pedroavelar.com.br/
 Requires at least: 5.4
-Tested up to: 6.4.2
+Tested up to: 6.5.3
 Requires PHP: 7.4
-Stable tag: 1.0.3.2
+Stable tag: 1.0.4
 License: GPL-3.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A simple plugin to log errors in real time in a metabox in the admin panel.
+A simple plugin to log errors in real time in a metabox in the admin panel, too integrated with WP-CLI

 == Description ==
-Um simples plugin para registrar erros em tempo real em uma metabox no painel administrativo.
+A simple plugin to log errors in real time in a metabox in the admin panel, too integrated with WP-CLI.

+For the run command with WP-CLI is necessary to activate the plugin and install WP-CLI.

+When running, paste the command `wp advpl logs-erros` into the terminal, by default the number of lines is 1000 but you can control the number of lines through the `--num_linhas` parameter

+**For the example**:  `wp slvpl logs-erros [--num_linhas=<num_linhas>]` or better in the example `wp slvpl logs-erros --num_linhas=100`.

 == Installation ==
 1. Upload \"simple-log-viewer.php\" to the \"/wp-content/plugins/\" directory.